About the Network

 Mission

-Enabling a person-centered, provincial network that provides access to post-COVID recovery resources and research opportunities.
+Enabling a person-centered, provincial network that provides access to long COVID recovery resources and research opportunities.

 Values